kristofaranyos/tech-challenge-time/README.md

 1. Install K3s and Docker, if you haven't already.
 2. Run `$ ./build.sh <name of your image>`.
 This step can be skipped if you want to use my prebuilt image
 3. Run `$ ./deploy.sh <name of your image>`.
 Alternatively, use `beranabus/pento-challenge` which is my prebuilt image.
+4. Give it some time (about 10-30 seconds, this is due to the fact that both MySQL and the go service gets created at the same time.
+MySQL takes longer to start, and by then, the go server had died because it couldn't reach it.
+Kubernetes will restart it in a few seconds later.
+This is also easy to prevent, but it's not essential for this job test.)

 Frontend:
 1. Import postman collection